samblenny/ui_sim/README.md

 This is a simulation of a handheld device running a microkernel with channel based IPC.
-The main point is to experiment with user experience around keyboard drivers for multi-lingual hardware keyboards (i.e. play with state machines).
+The main point is to experiment with user experience around keyboard drivers for multilingual hardware keyboards (i.e. play with state machines).

 The keyboard and screen portion of the simulation uses HTML/CSS/JS/SVG with browser fetch and EventSource APIs for communicating with the rust code.